GabrielGrimberg/Advanced-Algorithms/README.md

 The way Kruskal Algorithm works is:
 - We sort the edges according to their edge weights.
 - This can be done with a Mergesort or a Quicksort.
-- Then we must use a union find data structure or a disjoint set.
+- Then we must use a union find data structure also known as disjoint set.
 So we start adding edges to the MST and we want to make sure there will be no cycle in the MST.

+##### Information
 - Kruskal Algorithm is often used in computer networking.
 - Time Complexity: O(N*LogN) with Mergesort or Quicksort.
 - Worst Case : O(E*LogE).
 E is for the edges in the graph.